|Kingsley Liu||National President|| |

 Matt is a Senior Solicitor advising on environmental, planning, climate change and administrative law at the Environmental Defenders Office, Australia's largest public interest environmental community legal centre.
 He has practised environmental and planning law in Queensland, Victoria and New South Wales and has worked in the public, private and non-profit sectors, including at the Victorian Department of Premier and Cabinet, Clayton Utz and Corrs Chambers Westgarth.
 Passionate about community, he has led Out for Australia Victoria, the Australian Law Students' Association and his university law society.
 He currently serves as a Board Director of the National Environmental Law Association.

 Matt holds undergraduate degrees in Law and Economics and a Master’s degree in Law from the University of Queensland.
 He also has a Graduate Diploma in Legal Practice from the Australian National University.
-He is currently undertaking a Master of Public Administration at Griffith University and a specialist LLM in Environmental, Natural Resources and Energy Law at the Northwestern School of Law of Lewis and Clark College in Portland USA.
+He is currently undertaking a Master of Public Administration at Griffith University, a Global Master of Business Administration at the Macquarie Graduate School of Management and a specialist LLM in Environmental, Natural Resources and Energy Law at the Northwestern School of Law of Lewis and Clark College in Portland USA.
 He teaches at various law schools in Sydney.

 Nai Yan is passionate about what the Asian Australian Lawyers Association stands for - promoting cultural diversity in the law.
 For it is not simply about having more Asian and Asian Australian lawyers, as the perception may be.
 It is about creating a community of support, about pushing the discussion and the hard conversations, about challenging the unconscious bias we all have and the lack of awareness of its existence and effects.
 It's about role models so young students, lawyers and other professionals have someone to look up to that looks like them, so that they believe that they can be successful in spite of, but also because of, their differences.